Documentation

 Fires when the fragment being rendered within the player changes

-The above events will not fire when native HLS is used by the player (e.g. on iOS & macOS Safari)
+The above events will not fire when native HLS is used by the player (e.g. on Apple Safari) - set forceMseHlsOnAppleDevices to true for support on Apple devices

 API methods

-This method returns an Object representing the hls.js instance created by the player.
-This instance is available when the hlsinstancecreated event fires.
+This getter returns HLSJSInstance representing the hls.js instance created by the player.
+This instance is available when the hlsjsinstancecreated event fires.

-This method returns an Object representing the HLS manifest data.
-It can be queried when the hlsmanifestloaded event fires.
+This getter returns HLSManifestData representing the HLS manifest data.
+It can be queried when manifestloaded event fires.
+Example:

 {